potassco/clorm/README.rst

     ctrl.add_facts(instance)
     ctrl.ground([("base",[])])

-Next we run the solver to generate solutions.
-The solver is run with a callback function that is called each time a solution (technically an *answer set* or simply a *model*) is found.
+At this point the control object is ready to be run and generate solutions.
+There are a number of ways in which the ASP solver can be run (see the Clingo documentation).
+For this example, we run it in a mode where a callback function is specified.
+This function will then be called each time a model is found.

 .. code-block:: python

     solution=None
     def on_model(model):
         nonlocal solution
-        solution = model.facts(fbb, atoms=True)
+        solution = model.facts(atoms=True)

     ctrl.solve(on_model=on_model)
     if not solution: